-The word set we’re examining today can send even experienced writers into a spiral of uncertainty when it comes to word choice, particularly in the context of one expression: is it piqued my interest, peaked my interest, or peeked my interest?
+The word set we’re examining today can send writers into a spiral of uncertainty when it comes to word choice, particularly in the context of one expression: piqued my interest, peaked my interest, or peeked my interest.

-The answer is piqued—and here’s why: Pique means “to excite (interest, curiosity, etc.),” as in The suspenseful movie trailer piqued my curiosity.
-The term also means “to affect with sharp irritation and resentment, especially by some wound to pride,” which, of course, is another form of excitement, albeit undesirable.
+The answer is piqued—and here’s why.
+Pique means, among other senses, “to excite (interest, curiosity, etc.),” as in the suspenseful movie trailer piqued my curiosity.
+The term can also mean “to affect with sharp irritation and resentment, especially by some wound to pride.”
+This, of course, is another form of excitement, if undesirable.